 Most importantly, NGINX Plus was able to meet the bank’s specific requirements while ensuring the highest level of security and regulatory compliance.

-“Ultimately, we needed an enterprise‑level solution,” Hall emphasises.
+“Ultimately, we needed an enterprise‑level solution,” Hall emphasizes.
 “NGINX Plus’s security muscle, combined with the support we’d expect from an enterprise solution, were another huge deciding factor.”

 Once the decision was made, Íslandsbanki wasted no time in getting the solution up and running.
 Working closely with the NGINX team and Sensa, F5’s highly experienced local NGINX‑focused partner, the migration of all key workloads was accomplished in just a few weeks.
 “It needed to be a quick transition and it was,” Hall enthuses.